ASTXRTYS/Crewaistudio/QUICK_SETUP.md

-# CrewAI Studio Quick Setup Guide
+# AUREN Studio Quick Setup Guide

 ## 🚀 Quick Start on Any Computer